-COVID-19 has had a significant effect upon dental practices in Colorado.
-69 percent reported being open but supporting a lowered volume of patients.
-This may lead to pent-up dental demand, longer waits to schedule significant dental care, and the loss of very small dental practices who are unable to weather the economic pressures brought by reduced patient volume.
+In the past few years, COVID-19 has had a significant effect upon dental practices in Colorado.
+69 percent reported being open back in 2020 but supporting a lowered volume of patients.
+This likely led to pent-up dental demand, longer waits to schedule significant dental care, and the loss of very small dental practices who are unable to weather the economic pressures brought by reduced patient volume.
 For Coloradans seeking dental coverage, it is extremely important to confirm which dentists accept the coverage prior to purchase.

-A review of nearly two dozen dental plans offered in Colorado for 2021 found that most (86 percent) were preferred provider organizations (DPPO).
+A review of nearly thirty 2022 dental plans offered in Colorado found that most (93 percent) were preferred provider organizations (PPO dental plans).
 These plans use a network of dentists to deliver care at their lowest level of out-of-pocket costs but do allow for out-of-network care, albeit at higher out-of-pocket costs for the enrollee.
 The other alternatives within the plan sample examined were indemnity plans and discount dental programs.
-Indemnity plans do not restrict enrollees to a particular collection of dentists but discount plans, on the other hand, do.
+Indemnity dental plans do not restrict enrollees to a particular collection of dentists but discount plans, on the other hand, do.

-The average monthly premium for all the plans reviewed in the study was $35.81 for a single enrollee.
-Over the course of a year, that average premium expense adds up to almost $430.
+Using a hypothetical profile of a 30 year-old living in Denver, the average monthly premium for all the plans reviewed in the study was $42.11.
+Over the course of a year, that average premium expense adds up to $505.32.
 The range of premiums underlying the average was significant.
-The least expensive option (a dental discount program) was only $8.95 a month, which is one fourth of the average premium.
-The most expensive option, an indemnity plan offered by Nationwide, was $68.72 a month, slightly less than twice the average across all plans.
+The least expensive option, Careington Series 500 Dental Savings (a dental discount program), was only $8.95 a month, which was less than one fourth of the average premium across all plans in the review.
+The most expensive option, the Nationwide and VSP Classic 2000 + VSP Premium, was $89.60 a month, slightly more than twice the average across all plans.
+However, this plan included vision benefits along with dental benefits, thus providing a wider scope of coverage.
 As the section below will demonstrate, below those price points are considerable differences in plan benefits and out-of-pocket costs.

-The dental services covered by a plan (traditionally referred to as “benefits”) are not standardized.
+The dental services covered by an insurance plan (traditionally referred to as "benefits") are not standardized.
 Consequently, they vary from plan to plan.
-Costs for a service also vary from plan to plan.
-Depending on the dental plan, a simple tooth extraction may cost an enrollee as little 20 percent of the total service cost, or it may cost as much as 80 percent to the total service cost.
+Out-of-pocket costs also vary from plan to plan.
+Depending on the dental plan selected, a simple tooth extraction may cost an enrollee as little as 20 percent of the total service cost, or it may cost as much as 80 percent of the total service cost.

-Another issue about dental benefits is that even when dental service is covered by the plan, there can be an annual limit on how much the insurer will pay towards covered services.
-This financial cap on benefit spending is known as the “maximum benefit” for the dental plan.
-Among the 2021 dental plans reviewed for Colorado, the highest maximum benefit in the first year of enrollment was $2,000.
+Another issue about dental benefits is that even when dental service is covered by the plan, there can be an annual limit on how much the insurer will pay towards covered dental care.
+This financial cap on benefit spending is known in the industry as the "maximum benefit" for the dental plan.
+Among the 2022 dental plans reviewed for Colorado, the highest maximum benefit in the first year of enrollment was $5,000 (NCD Nationwide 5000 Plan PPO).
 There were some plans that increased their annual benefit as the years of enrollment by an individual increased.
-The average limit on insurer benefit spending during the first year of enrollment was $1,335 for the plans reviewed.
+The average limit on insurer benefit spending during the first year of enrollment was $1,614 for the plans within the study.

 Use one of our 115,000 network providers to get the most from this plan.
 No waiting periods.